Sassoon family: Legacy

-Today, Sassoon & Co is the only surviving firm of both branches of the Sassoon dynasty, the firm is a private equity and investment banking firm providing investment management, corporate and trade finance and global advisory services to its clients.
+Today, Sassoon & Co is the only surviving firm of both branches of the Sassoon dynasty, a private equity and investment banking firm providing investment management, corporate and trade finance and global advisory services to its clients.
 The firm maintains a strong focus on the U.S. and Israeli markets, it invests in composite material, oil & gas, financial services, mining, and food security in the U.S., Israel, and Africa.
 After acquiring the remaining assets of the David Sassoon & Co Ltd before its sale to UBS of Switzerland, the firm changed management and rebranded before moving its headquarters from Switzerland to the United States.
 The firm is owned today by J. Sassoon Financial Group LLC, which is the business arm of the Sassoon Family Continuation Trust.
 David Shlomo Sassoon is its non-executive chairman.
 While keeping true to its trading heritage, the firm is heavily involved in banking and the capital markets, capitalizing on its centuries old brand among other investment houses, private banks, and multinational financial institutions.